UK singles chart records and statistics: Most weeks at number one by single

-Note: Songs denoted with an asterisk (*) spent non-consecutive weeks at number one.
+Note: Songs denoted with a double dagger spent non-consecutive weeks at number one.

 Biggest climb to number one

 The single with the biggest climb to number one is "Marvin Gaye" by Charlie Puth featuring Meghan Trainor, which climbed from number 90 on the week ending 20 August 2015.

 The biggest climb to number one within the top 40 goes to "So What" by Pink, which climbed from number 38 on the week ending 11 October 2008.

 Biggest drop from number one

 The biggest drop from number one within the top 100 is to number 97.
 "Three Lions" by Baddiel, Skinner and The Lightning Seeds returned to number one for a third non-consecutive week on the week ending 19 July 2018, but in the following week it experienced a large drop after England's loss at the semifinals of the 2018 FIFA World Cup.
 However, two singles have since fallen completely out of the chart after a week at number one: "Last Christmas" by Wham! on the weeks ending 14 January 2021 and 12 January 2023, and "Merry Christmas" by Ed Sheeran and Elton John on the week ending 13 January 2022.